michaelobed/rgb-switcher/README.md

 ## Final notes

 I'm not an expert PCB designer, and this is my first time doing anything with video, but I managed to succesfully test this and get it working!
-I did make a hilarious number of really dumb mistakes which you can read in the changelog in the hardware README (yes I did manually rewire the 9-pin mini-DINs to test them).
-Despite all this, video and audio quality should be alright.
+I did make a hilarious number of really dumb mistakes which you can read in the changelog in the hardware README (yes I did eventually rewire the 9-pin mini-DINs by hand to test them).
+Despite all this, video and audio quality should be good.

 If you like this design, you're welcome (and encouraged!) to fork this repo and make one yourself, modify it, sell it, I don't mind!